MARINE ART - FIGURE HEADS

 RESEARCH FOR OUR SOLAR LADY

-figurehead as Solar Lady develops
+figurehead as the Solar Lady develops

-Featured on this page is a figurehead carved from an unidentified wood in sections, now preserved for posterity and captured on film by Nelson Kruschandl during his visit to the Maritime Museum in Paris, France 2003.
+Featured on this page is a figurehead carved from an unidentified wood in sections, now preserved for posterity and captured on film by Nelson during his visit to the Maritime Museum in Paris, France 2003.

 A figurehead is usually a carved wooden decoration, most often female or bestial, found at the prow of ships of the 16th to the 19th century and in ancient times.
 The practice was introduced with the galleons of the 16th century, as although earlier ships had often had some form of bow ornamentation, the figurehead as such could not come into being until ships had an actual head structure upon which to place it.